NNPDF/pineappl/docs/cli-reference.md

 instructs to use the the PDF set `NNPDF31_nnlo_as_0118_luxqed`, but it would be called `NNPDF31luxQED`.

+If an entire PDF set must be given for the calculation of PDF uncertainties, that means for for `pdfunc`, `plot` or `pull`, the member selection using `/0`, `/1` can be used to show specific members instead of the central prediction.
+For instance `pineappl pdfunc ...
+NNPDF40_nnlo_as_01180` calculates the central value using the average over all replicas, whereas `pineappl pdfunc ...
+NNPDF40_nnlo_as_01180/0` uses the zeroth member.
+This is especially useful to show different replicas in plots.

 ## `REMAPPING`: Remapping parameter specification

 This section specifies the `REMAPPING` parameter of `pineappl remap`.